Kenny-136/mnswpr/README.md

 Change minesToPlace int data in setupField() method.

+### To Configure Grid Size,

+Change the magicGridNumber to your Grid Size You Want, ( At the moment it only work on a square grid)

 ## To Do List

-1. Configuration for Grid Size.
+1. Configuration for Grid Size.✅︎
-2. Discovering an empty square should reveal all squares around it, and cascade into other nearby empty squares
+2. Discovering an empty square should reveal all squares around it, and cascade into other nearby empty squares✅︎
 3. Flag Method?

 ## MVP